Junktown by Ralph Bakshi

 Reaction of Crumb to Bakshi's 'Fritz the Cat'

 Thanks to Robert Crumb's counterculture fame, 'Fritz the Cat' brought many art students, cartoonists and youngsters to film theaters.
-Yet fans were divided whether Bakshi actually captured the feel and intent of the original comics.
+Yet fans were divided as to whether Bakshi actually captured the feel and intent of the original comics.
 Some defended the picture as a well-executed adaptation.
 Others felt it sometimes strayed too far from Crumb's vision, going out for shallow shock and sleazy sex jokes.
 Some viewers made the incorrect assumption that Crumb had been actively involved in its production, even directing it.
 In the satirical magazine National Lampoon, Michael O'Donoghue and Randall Enos spoofed 'Fritz the Cat' in a parody comic, portraying Crumb as a shameless sell-out.
-And Crumb's second wife, Aline Kominsky, recalled that her mother once asked her husband on the phone "whether he still made animated movies, like 'Felix the Cat'?".
+In 1976, Robert Romagnoli spoofed Crumb's other signature comic 'Mr. Natural' in the magazine Punk as 'Mr. Neutral', with the guru wondering: "Maybe one day I'll hit it big in the movies... like the fuckin' cat did".
+Crumb actually read Romagnoli's comic and was so offended that he discontinued 'Mr. Natural' for a full decade.
+Crumb's second wife, Aline Kominsky, recalled her mother once asking her husband on the phone "whether he still made animated movies, like 'Felix the Cat'?".
 She also included this anecdote in their collective comic book 'Dirty Laundry Comix 2' (January 1978).

 Still from 'Heavy Traffic'.